Darkhand81/Keychron_C3_Pro_RGB/README.md

 * Your browser will ask you to select the keyboard to pair with it, do so
 * Click the Configure tab icon
 * Customize your board!

+# Firmware

+I've also added a copy of the C3 Pro RGB firmware, marked as v1.0.1 and dated March 8th 2024.
+This, admittedly, was recieved second hand through the Keychron Discord, originally from one of the devs directly.
+I can't *fully* vouch for the auithenticity of it, but I did burn it to my board and I noticed no changes to its functionality.
+As of right now, this is pretty much the only copy available on the web, as the board is not yet on Keychron's site at all!